PlainsightAI/legacy-docs/rules.md

 #### "not"

 Description:
 	This is a boolean operator that allows you to negate a predicate with "NOT" semantics.
+The predicate must not evaluate to true for the condition to be met.

 > The following example uses "NOT" to include a schedule of when the rule should not be triggered.